vmware/container-service-extension/docs/cse3_1/CSE31.md

 Any CSE release older than CSE 3.0.0 first needs to be upgraded to CSE 3.0.z product line before it can be upgraded to CSE 3.1.1.

-**3.1.0**
-CSE can be upgraded to 3.1.0, only from CSE 3.0.z product line.
-Any CSE release older than CSE 3.0.0 first needs to be upgraded to CSE 3.0.z product line before it can be upgraded to CSE 3.1.0.

 <a name="remove_tkgm"></a>
 **Note** :
 If Tanzu Kubernetes Grid (TKG) distribution is enabled